-- Insurance risk overall, an increase in insurance risk capital which is materially driven by an increase in morbidity inception and pandemic risk capital. - Market risk overall, a decrease in market risk capital which is materially driven by a reduction in interest rate and inflation capital. - Risk Diversification a decrease in the benefit from risk diversification, which is materially driven by changes in the undiversified risk capital.
+- Insurance risk overall, a small decrease in insurance risk capital which is mainly driven by a small reduction in morbidity inception and termination risk capital. - Market risk overall, an increase in market risk capital which is mainly driven by an increase in inflation risk capital. - Credit risk a decrease in credit risk capital which is driven by a fall in the market value of assets and increase in the size of the Total Return Swap which reduces credit risk in the bond portfolio (see Section D.1.3). - Risk Diversification a small decrease in the benefit from risk diversification, which is materially driven by changes in the undiversified risk capital.

-Over the reporting period, there was a small increase in the MCR which is materially driven by an increase in the capital at risk.
+Over the reporting period, there was a very small decrease in the MCR which is mainly driven by the restriction applied to the MCR.